floriankraemer/floriankraemer.github.io/pages/Minimum-Dev-Conventions.markdown

 #### Development Process

+The following conventions are applicable to the development process, to ensure quality and velocity.

 | Convention | Explanation |
 | ----- | :---- |
 | Legacy code that is touched during feature development **MUST** be refactored when it is touched. | Code that is touched during the development process must be refactored to increase the quality over time.
 Especially improving the readability of code by extracting functionality from large code blocks is easy by using “Extract Method” of modern IDEs. |